I'm Dr Ash Otter, a microbiologist with experience across bacteriology, virology, and immunology, specialising in understanding emerging viruses.

 Contributing to assessment of managing and categorising vector-borne infections and risks within UK.

-Technical expertise for serology for Mpox incident response and subseqeunt follow on studies.
+Technical expertise for serology for Mpox incident response and subsequent follow on studies.

 Delivering lectures on diagnostics, immunology and emerging infections.